-Radio waves can be significantly affected by walls, windows, or other physical barriers.
+Radio waves (especially those at 2.4GHz) can be significantly affected by walls, windows, or other physical barriers.
 Concrete or metal walls can be of particular concern.
 Some tinted windows are also significant barriers to RF.
 Always position antennas to minimize interference from all barriers.